robbiecic/meetadoo-user-module/README.md

 ## About

+This serverless micro service is supported by AWS API Gateway using Lambda proxy integration.

-This micro service handles all user actions such as:
+The service itself handles all user actions such as:

 - Account Creation
 - Account Validation